aadarshkumar11/Pizza-Sales-Analysis/README.md

 2. **SQL Setup**:
    - Open your SQL IDE.
-   - Import the dataset located in the `data` folder into your SQL environment.
+   - Import the dataset located in the folder into your SQL environment.
-   - Run the provided SQL scripts located in the `sql` folder to extract and manipulate data.
+   - Run the provided SQL scripts located in the `sql_queries` folder to extract and manipulate data.

 3. **Power BI Setup**:
    - Open Power BI Desktop.
    - Import the processed data from your SQL environment into Power BI.
-   - Use the provided Power BI report file located in the `powerbi_reports` folder to visualize the KPIs and trends.
+   - Use the provided Power BI report file located in the `pizza_sales_analysis` folder to visualize the KPIs and trends.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or features, please fork the repository and submit a pull request.
 Ensure that you follow the guidelines set for contributions.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 For inquiries or questions, please reach out to: